 Current Board Vice President

 Patti has been volunteering with IHA since 2012 and on our board since 2014.
 She comes from a long line of animal-lovers, and her family hosts an annual golf tournament benefiting IHA.
 Patti’s compassion for animals extends to all animals through her plant-based diet and lifestyle.
 She and her husband currently share their home with two cats, and are fortunate to have had many wonderful animals in their lives over the years.
 Professionally, Patti is a Project Manager.

 Current Board Secretary

 Bill Satkamp has been a member of the board since April of 2015 and a volunteer since 2014.
 He is a retired machinist with a passion for helping any creature that needs help getting by in our world.
-He is an active supporter of Iowa Humane Alliance, Cedar Valley Humane Society, Paws and Effect, Animal Resource Foundation and Witty Kitties.
+He is an active supporter of Iowa Humane Alliance, Cedar Valley Humane Society, Paws and Effect and Animal Resource Foundation.
 He also supports the following nonprofits for bipeds; Mission of Hope, Food Bank, Habitat for Humanity and Eastern Iowa Honor flight.

-He has two adult children, a son living here locally, and one granddaughter living in New Orleans with her mom.
-At home there have four cats and two Australian Shepherd mixes—all rescues.
+He has two adult children and a granddaughter here in Iowa.
+At home they have two cats, an Australian Shepherd mix and a Belgian Malinois—all rescues.
 He takes the dogs to a care center in town, which has been great at getting them socialized.
-He previously taught Tae Kwon Do, and have been a student of Fu Shih Tao for 20 years.
+He previously taught Tae Kwon Do, and has been a student of Fu Shih Tao for 20 years.